 Shortlisted Candidates Announcement

-Shortlisted candidates will be invited to join 3 workshop sessions to adjust their project proposals and enhance their entrepreneurial skills.
+Shortlisted candidates will be invited to join training sessions to shape their projects and boost their entrepreneurial skills.

 Entrepreneur Challenge Day

-Shortlisted candidates will be invited to EHT Paul Dubrule for one half-day to present their business project to our board members and external expert panelists.
+Shortlisted candidates are invited to pitch their project to EHT Paul Dubrule’s board members and external expert panelists.

-The winner of the Entrepreneur Challenge will be announced at the end of the event.
+The winner of the Entrepreneur Challenge is announced at the end of the event.
 Further details about the award are discussed with the winner during the following month.

 1st Entrepreneur Challenge winner 2019